How do you cope with dental anxiety or dental phobia?19 May 2017 Categories: Dental Anxiety Patient care

 Our approach for treating dental anxiety

-In conclusion, it is important to remember that if a patient suffers from dental anxiety or phobia, they are not alone.
+In conclusion, it is important to remember that if a patient suffers from dental anxiety or dental phobia, they are not alone.
 There are many, many people who share their anxieties and equally there are many ways that we can help them towards achieving a happy, healthy smile.

 Dr. Geoff Baggaley